terraform-magalu-cloud/terraform-mgc-security-group/README.md

-# terraform-mgc-security-group
+# terraform-template-module
-Terraform module to create security group in Magalu Cloud
+Template of module terraform